imhamzaazam/TokenBroker/README.md

 After editing `config.py` you are now ready TokenBroker.

-To view TokenBroker options, you can simply pass `-h` to `TokenProker.py` as the followihg:
+To view TokenBroker options, you can simply pass `-h` to `TokenProker.py` as the following:

 ```
  /opt/red/TokenBroker  main !1 ?4  python3 TokenBroker.py -h              ✔